 Javier Villanueva III '25 is a U.S. Navy veteran and a first-year Medical Laboratory Science major enrolled in the Pre-Med option for students aspiring to attend medical school after graduating from UMass Dartmouth.
+He is also the Student Veteran Association's Vice President, and one of two Veterans Assistants in UMass Dartmouth's Veterans Assistance Office.
 In his free time, Villanueva describes himself as a car enthusiast.

 “I really like cars, working on cars and building cars,” he said.
 Villanueva owns a 2019 Honda Civic Type R, a 2005 Dodge SRT-4, and two motorcycles and is currently working on a 2006 Acura RSX.
 When he’s not building cars or in school, Villanueva enjoys playing video games and building computers.

 Before this, he was known as FT2 Villanueva, a Fire Control Technician aboard the USS Ohio, known as an SSGN, a type of nuclear-powered submarine capable of carrying up to 154 Tomahawk missiles as well as a full set of MK48 ADCAP torpedoes.

 “My main job was to operate and maintain the computer and electronic systems of the submarine fire control systems, which is how they launch missiles, torpedoes, and countermeasures,” says Villanueva His day-to-day life was often spent well below sea level inside the submarine, which involved tracking other submarines as well as collecting valuable information for the Navy called ISR, or Intelligence, Surveillance, and Reconnaissance.
 Villanueva’s role also involved something called “Strike,” the actual launching of the Tomahawk missiles, as well as aiding Special Operations Forces (SOF) across the Department of Defense.